dentarg/auth0-blog/_posts/2017-12-23-creating-symfony-blog-part-2.markdown

 This data is useless to us unless `BlogPostRepository` knows what to do with it.
 When we created the `BlogPost` entity, it also created a repository for us.
 This repository contains our methods for custom queries or more in depth queries.
 So open: `./src/AppBundle/Repository/BlogPostRepository.php`

-First method we're going to need is to get all of the posts based off the page number and the limit previously set in the `BlogController`.
+The first method we're going to need is to get all of the posts based on the page number and the limit previously set in the `BlogController`.
 The method below does exactly that.
 It retrieves the paginated number of blog posts.

 ```php
 /**